-Citation databases and bibliometric indicators are based on citations and the amount of them.
-Citing in itself, however, is not a quality criterion and there can be many reasons for the citing (negative citations, ethnocentricity, self-citation).
+Citation databases and bibliometric indicators are based on citations and their amount.
+Citing in itself, however, is not always a quality criterion and there can be many reasons for the citing (negative citations, ethnocentricity, self-citation).

 |